nicolaspearson/chatbot/backend/template-service/README.md

 This is a template for creating new services.
 Simply copy and paste the root directory, rename the folder, and customise as required.

+### Running the project

+1.  `npm install`
+2.  `npm build` to compile the source code into the build dir, i.e. to create a production build.
+3.  `npm start` to run the application in dev mode.

+### Docker

+This project includes a multi-stage Dockerfile, to build an image you can execute: `docker build . --tag template-service-chatbot:1.0`

 ### Overview

 - **actions** - API actions.